Come and Play at a Track Day

 Five groups.
 Select appropriate group for ability.
 We will let people change if they have a change of mind but talk to us first.
 We will shift people into another group if we think they are in the wrong group.

-Novice and intermediate group will be led.
-Novice approx. 100-120km/h, medium 160-180km/h.
+Novice and Medium groups will be led by a lead rider.
+Novice at approximately 100-120km/h, Medium at approximately 160-180km/h.
 This may be reviewed as the day progresses.
-There will be no “stuffing it up the inside” accepted in these groups especially.
-There will be no passing of the lead rider (vest).
+Passing is allowed on the straights only.
+For the Medium group, passing is allowed on the straights and on the outside of corners.
+There will be no “stuffing it up the inside” accepted, in these groups especially.
+There will be no passing of the lead rider who will be wearing a fluorescent vest.

 Pass safely.
 For riders being passed, maintain your lines and try to be as predictable as possible.
 It is the responsibility of the rider doing the passing, to do so safely.